Agung1606/G297K/README.md

 # G297K - (Social Media App)

-* Introduction
-  - I created this social media for the purpose of learning and exploring technology
-  - The technology behind the scenes is React Native and Firebase
+I created this social media for the purpose of learning and exploring technology, The technology behind the scenes is React Native, Firebase, and open source library.

 ## Features
 * Authentication